 We believe that the connections students find in the study of art create an understanding of historical perspectives, contemporary issues, and relationships inherent in art and life.
 We aim to provide an intensive study of the visual arts and their histories in which students will use creative problem solving skills to understand and express visual language.
-We foster an environment where students can develop their abilities and confidence to conceive, analyze and understand works of art in a variety of forms.
+We foster an environment where students can develop their abilities and confidence to conceive, analyze. and understand works of art in a variety of forms.

-ART 111: Introduction to Art & Design
+ART 111: Introduction to Art and Design

 Introduction to the basic materials and concepts of the visual arts through two-dimensional design projects.
 Art examples selected from representative historical periods integrated with laboratory experiences.
 Emphasis on visual problem solving, vocabulary of art, and craftsmanship in the use of materials.
-This course satisfies the Modes of Inquiry requirement for Artistic Expression.
+Semester Hours 3.0